 How we can help: The Math Monitor works one-on-one and in small groups with students to address difficulties in pre-calculus concepts.
 Individualized plans are created to target skills improvement in polynomial functions, exponential & logarithmic functions, graphs, trigonometry, etc.

-Contact: Ethan Wong (Math monitor)
+Contact: Lan Xi Zhu or Ethan Wong (Math monitors)

 Veronique Godin (Department Chair, Mathematics)